 Tenure is employment that is permanent unless terminated by retirement, resignation, involuntary demotion, or dismissal.
-Only appointment as Associate Professor and Professor confer tenure.
 An appointment with tenure may only be terminated by the Regents for good cause, after the opportunity for a hearing before the properly constituted advisory committee of the Academic Senate.